 The newly re-engineered Transformer Bar is a patent-pending, purpose-built, multi-function specialty barbell which allows for adjustment in the weight's center of mass relative to the lifter's body; changing loading mechanics, movement dynamics, and training effect.
 It is purpose-built for easy use in both professional (athletic, clinical), commercial, and home gym settings.

-With this iteration, our engineering staff went back to the drawing board to address common issues with the original design and make substantial improvements in both usability and manufacturability, allowing us to reduce the price of this vastly improved product.
+With this iteration, our engineering staff went back to the drawing board to address common issues with the original design and make substantial improvements in both usability and manufacturability.
 This process of continuous improvement, or kaizen, is central to our product and engineering philosophy.
 Major improvements on the new Transformer Bar include:

 Tap image to view HD version.